-I am a London based artist who works in a variety of mediums, teaching at University of the Arts London, University of East London and at MASS, part of the Turps education programme.
-In 2021 I received a distinction on completion of my PgCert Academic Practice, became a fellow of the Higher Education Academy and have continued studying towards my MA Academic Practice with a focus on speculative research methodologies and auto-fiction.
+I am an artist based between Scotland and London working in a variety of mediums, teaching at University of the Arts London, University of East London and at MASS, part of the Turps education programme.

 My practice has developed through an engagement with participatory processes and negotiations of site.
 I’ve identified the use of residencies as a way to gain distance and make space for the unknown in my work, with significant opportunities being realised through funding from the British Council and Arts Council England to make and exhibit work in Aarhus, Denmark during 2018 and Merz Barn Cumbria, 2017.
 Exhibiting widely both nationally and internationally, my solo exhibition A Mild Epiphany On My Bike at domobaal gallery, London, ran from Sept 2021 to February 2022 and this year I presented the solo exhibition one hundred and eighty-nine at 303 Projects, Lowestoft, UK.
 Other recent exhibitions include New Forms at the Saatchi Gallery, London, September 2022, Ghostly Matters a collaboration with Slovenian artists Neja Tomšič, The Contact Layer at Pictura, Montreal, Canada, December 2020 and Painting and Other Bad Habits at Charlotte Fogh Gallery, Aarhus, Denmark, 2018.

 Most recently I installed two significant sculptures as part of Mumbai Gallery Weekend in central Mumbai as part of an exhibition curated by Charlie Levine and realised by SqW LAB.

 MA Academic Practice, University of the Arts London.
 2022 - present